single-spa/import-map-deployer/README.md

 Note that the `skip_url_check` query param indicates that the import-map-deployer will update the import map even if it is not able to reach it via a network request.

-Note that the `packageDirLevel` query param indicates the number of directories thats been used to reroute the added trailing slash package. _Default is 1, and if you wish to disable the feature of adding trailing package versions check the `packagesViaTrailingSlashes` variable in config file_
+Note that the `packageDirLevel` query param indicates the number of directories to remove when determining the root directory for the package.
+The default is 1.
+Note that this option only takes effect if `packagesViaTrailingSlashes` is set to true.

 Body: